 Body Fat Percentage Notice

-On this page is a body fat percentage comparison calculator for adult men and women in the United States in 2015-2016 and 2005-2006.
+On this page is a body fat distribution calculator for adult men and women in the United States in 2015-2016 and 2005-2006.
 It can estimate distributions for either DEXA scan body fat percentages or Caliper or Hydrostatic Weighing body fat percentage estimates.

 We use the classic $15 Accu-Measure caliper to track our own body fat percentage.
 You can also estimate your body fat from your waist size and height.

 Please see the body fat percentage comparison methodology below detailing the data derivation, and the discussion on differences in DXA and Calipers.